Powell Family Cooking

 • 1 bay leaf

-• 2-3 cups water or vegetable broth enough to barely cover
+• 2 to 3 cups water or vegetable broth enough to barely cover

 • salt and black pepper to taste